Meet the Building Movement Project team and staff.

 Before joining the Building Movement Project staff, she served as Michigan Director at the Corporation for Supportive Housing (CSH), where she established CSH’s strategic priorities for the State of Michigan and managed a statewide portfolio of cross-sector projects aimed at ensuring equitable access to high-quality housing and services for marginalized communities.
 Mercedes holds a Master’s in Social Work from the University of Michigan, where she currently works as a part-time lecturer teaching policy and community organizing courses.
 She also holds a Juris Doctor from Western Michigan University.
 Mercedes serves on the Board of Directors for the Washtenaw Housing Alliance and the United Way of Washtenaw County’s Community Impact Committee.
 In her spare time, Mercedes enjoys baking, dabbling in interior design work, and traveling with her fiancé.

-Finance, Grants and Operations Manager
+Senior Manager of Finance, Grants and Operations

 Maggie Deptola